atodorov/qa-automation-ruby-101/module06/README.md

 First we are going to brainstorm about software features and later refine them into a formal description.

-**Note:** we need yello, blue, green and red sticky notes for this exercise, see https://cucumber.io/blog/2015/12/08/example-mapping-introduction!
+**Note:** we need yellow, blue, green and red sticky notes for this exercise, see https://cucumber.io/blog/2015/12/08/example-mapping-introduction!

 Rules: